Skip to content

 Configuration Reference

-Client apps configure geo-agent via layers-input.json.
+Client apps configure GLEN via layers-input.json.
 All fields except catalog and collections are optional.

 Top-level fields